 Medical Marijuana Information for Patients & Caregivers

-Registered patients may designate up to two caregivers.
+Registered patients may designate one caregiver and one authorized purchaser.
 Individual caregivers may be responsible for up to five patients.
+Authorized purchasers can only be associated with one patient.
 There is no limit to the number of patients a compassion center may serve.

 What Patients Should Do

 - If you already have a valid medical marijuana registration card, create an account in the Licensing Portal so you can get important messages and updates from RIDOH, including an emailed annual renewal reminder.